 This activity has no assets.
 There are links between this activity and the planning and building activities that require co-operation.
-This co-operation factor makes it unlikely that contracting out of this activity would be cost-effective.
-Also, the fact that the activity is conducted in-house ensures a quick response for applicants.
-The activity currently discharges its functions quickly and efficiently.
+This co-operation factor makes it unlikely that contracting out of this activity would be cost-effective and the fact that the activity is conducted in house ensures a quick response for applicants.

-2.2.2.2 Food Safety and Other Registered Premises
+2.2.3.2 Food Safety, Other Registered Premises and Public Health Services

-Council is obliged to ensure that premises that prepare and sell food meet the requirements of the Health Act 1956 or the Food Act 2014 and are inspected or audited.
-Most premises previously monitored under the Health Act have now transitioned to controls under the Food Act 2014.
-Council registers food businesses under both Acts and monitors some food outlets under the Food Act.
-We also monitor other premises such as camping grounds, mortuaries and hairdressers, to ensure they meet health standards under specific health regulations.
+Council is obliged to ensure that premises that prepare and sell food meet the requirements of the Food Act 2014 and are inspected or audited.
+All premises previously monitored under the Health Act have now transitioned to controls under the Food Act 2014.
+The Council registers all food businesses under the Food Act and monitors some of the food outlets under the same Act.
+Other premises are monitored such as camping grounds, mortuaries and hairdressers, to ensure they meet health standards under specific health regulations.

-Council has a Gambling Venue Policy as required under the Gambling Act 2003 but has chosen not to pass a bylaw controlling prostitution.
-In relation to the latter and to the extent that we can, Council relies on general powers under the RMA.
+Council has a Gambling Venue Policy (reviewed in 2019) as required under the Gambling Act 2003 but has chosen not to pass a bylaw controlling prostitution.
+In relation to the latter and to the extent that the Council can relies on general powers under the RMA.
 The Council also has a Local Approved Products Policy prepared under the Psychoactive Substances Act 2012.

 The activity uses internal staff.
-Annually over 400 licenses are issued following compliance inspections.
+Annually over 400 licences are issued following compliance inspections.

-2.2.3 Bylaw Administration
+2.2.4 Bylaw Administration

-The Local Government Act 2002 requires that all Council's bylaws be reviewed or otherwise they expire.
+The Local Government Act 2002 requires that all of the Council's bylaws be reviewed or otherwise they expire.
 The Council is constantly reviewing its bylaws and debating what new bylaws may be required to improve our service.
-The Chapters which the Regulatory Services section is responsible for administering and which have recently been reviewed are:
+The Chapters which the Regulatory section is responsible for administering and which have recently been reviewed are:

-- Dog Control Bylaw

-- · Control of Liquor in Public Places Bylaw

-- · Freedom Camping Bylaw

-- Navigation Safety Bylaw

-- · Trading in Public Places Bylaw
+- Dog Control Bylaw (Partial review in 2020) - Control of Liquor in Public Places Bylaw (reviewed in 2019) - Freedom Camping Bylaw (Partial review in 2020) - Navigation Safety Bylaw (reviewed in 2015) - Trading in Public Places Bylaw (due Review in 2021)

-This activity is responsible for enforcing the provisions of the Bylaw below, which is administered by the Engineering Services Department:
+This activity is responsible for enforcing the provisions of the Traffic Control Bylaw, which is administered by the Engineering Services Department:

-• Traffic Control Bylaw
+2.2.5 Traffic Control Bylaw

 This activity has no assets.
 This service is currently provided in-house with enforcement assistance from external contractors for parking enforcement and to help monitor freedom camping activity.
-This balance is considered the best option given its small scale nature and the need for co-operation and communication with relevant Council staff
+This balance is considered the best option given as a small-scale nature and the need for cooperation and communication with relevant Council staff.

-2.2.4 Animal Control
+2.2.6 Animal Control

-Council administers the Dog Control Act 1996 and the relevant bylaw which requires that dogs are registered, cared for, and kept under proper control.
+Council administers the Dog Control Act 1996 and the relevant bylaw, which requires that dogs are registered, cared for, and kept under proper control.
 Dog Control responsibilities mostly entail investigation of complaints about unregistered dogs, nuisances caused by dogs e.g. barking and aggressive behavior by dogs towards persons, stock, and other animals, and resolving those complaints through education and where necessary enforcement.
-Council is also responsible for the administration of the Impounding Act 1955 to ensure that wandering stock is controlled.
+The Council is also responsible for the administration of the Impounding Act 1955 to ensure that wandering stock is controlled.